jay82380/COMP34812_cwk/model_card.md

 ### Hardware

+The model was trained on the following hardware (not necessarily the minimum requirement for inference):

+    - RAM: ≥ 8 GB
+    - Storage: ≥ 2 GB
-    - CUDA-enabled GPU in Google Colab recommended for training
+    - GPU: Optional (recommended for training); CUDA-enabled GPU in Google Colab was used
-    - CPU execution is possible but slower

 ### Software